SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/luna.jpg">

 ## Introduction
-This is a Arch Linux post installation script, it installs what I call "⸰⸫SÅM⸎DE⸪⸰", my desktop environment that uses my custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnoted) and [slstatus](https://gitlab.com/SamDenton/slstatus).
+This is an Arch Linux post installation script, it installs what I call "⸰⸫SÅM⸎DE⸪⸰", my desktop environment that uses my custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnoted) and [slstatus](https://gitlab.com/SamDenton/slstatus).
 The script also installs my dotfiles, my default programs, the "yay" aur helper and modifies pacman.conf and makepkg.conf.

 ## Features

 ### Xresources
 All of my suckless builds have been patched to be able handle settings from Xresources.
 This allows settings to be changed on the fly without recompiling.
 All my suckless builds are mostly configured in an [Xresources file](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
 See the "How my X11/Xresources dotfiles work" section below for more info.

+### Terminal colorschemes for theming
+All my suckless builds use terminal colorschemes for theming.
+The colors are loaded from one Xresources file.
+Around 20 colorschemes are included in my dotfiles however if you want more you can get a bunch of Xresources colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy)

 ### samde\_menu